larwef/signicat/README.md

 NB: All the objects may not be complete.
 Only focusing on what i find usefull at the moment, but extending shouldn't be hard.

-For more information see https://developer.signicat.io/.
+For more information about Signicat see https://developer.signicat.io/.

 # Supported API Calls
 See https://developer.signicat.io/apis/express-api.html for API documentation.